Georgia Grand Tour

 Day 4 — Georgian Military Road

-We will conclude our exploration of the Kakheti region by visiting the gloomy Gremi Church Complex.
-This hilltop fortress, surrounded by walls with embrasures and towers, was once the capital of Kakheti and includes the Church of the Archangels Michael and Gabriel, a royal citadel, a bell tower, and a wine cellar.
-After our final visit in Kakheti, we will travel north to the Great Caucasus Mountains.
-Along the way, we will visit the medieval fortress of Ananuri and sample Pasanauri's khinkalis, the region's and possibly the country's most famous specialty.
-After the meal, we will ascend to the Gudauri Memorial for breathtaking views of Mount Bidara.
-To end the day, we will visit the picturesque town of Kazbegi, situated beneath the towering Mount Kazbek.
-Dinner and overnight in Kazbegi (Stepantsminda) with a hotel with panoramic views of the mountains.
+We will conclude our exploration of the Kakheti region by visiting the historic Gremi Church Complex, built in the 17th century.
+This hilltop fortress, surrounded by walls with embrasures and towers, was once the capital of Kakheti.
+It includes the Church of the Archangels Michael and Gabriel, a royal citadel, a bell tower, and a traditional wine cellar, offering a deep dive into Georgia’s medieval heritage.
+After our final visit in Kakheti, we will travel north towards the stunning Great Caucasus Mountains, a must-see on your Georgia trip.
+Along the way, we will stop at the medieval fortress of Ananuri, perched along the Aragvi River at 700 meters (2,297 feet) elevation, where you can explore its impressive towers and enjoy panoramic views of the surrounding landscapes.
+Next, indulge in a culinary delight by sampling Pasanauri's khinkalis, Georgia’s renowned dumplings, considered by many as the country’s most famous specialty.
+This authentic Georgian meal will give you a true taste of local cuisine.
+Following lunch, we will ascend to the Gudauri Memorial, located at 2,200 meters (7,218 feet), where you can take in breathtaking views of Mount Bidara, standing at 4,500 meters (14,764 feet).
+The scenic drive offers numerous photo opportunities of the majestic peaks and lush valleys.
+To end the day, we will visit the picturesque town of Kazbegi (Stepantsminda), nestled beneath the towering Mount Kazbek, which reaches 5,047 meters (16,558 feet).
+Here, you’ll enjoy dinner and overnight at a hotel with panoramic views of the mountains, providing a perfect setting to relax after a day of exploration.
+Immerse yourself in the natural beauty and rich history of Georgia on this unforgettable day of your Georgia travel adventure.

 Route: Telavi — Private car | 225 km · 4 h 30 min Stepantsminda